kmanpearl/7712_alignment_and_assembly/README.md

 1. `graph.csv`: a two column csv file representing a directed graph.
 Column 1 is the source node and column two is the target node.
-1. `fwd_alignment_scores.csv`: normalized alignment scores for each read
+1. `fwd_alignment_scores.csv`: normalized alignment scores for each read (above the user specified threshold)
-2. `reverse_alignment_scores.csv`: normalized alignment scores for each reversed read
+2. `reverse_alignment_scores.csv`: normalized alignment scores for each reversed read (above the user specified threshold)

 ## Example Use Case